Cybermaxi7/exercism-challenges/README.md

-# Daily JavaScript Coding Challenges
+# JavaScript Coding Challenges

 ![Exercism Logo](exercism-seeklogo.com.svg)

-Welcome to my journey of daily JavaScript coding challenges!
-Here, I tackle one Exercism challenge per day to sharpen my coding skills, solve real-world problems, and prepare for interviews.
+Welcome to my journey of JavaScript coding challenges!
+Here, I tackle one Exercism challenge at a time to sharpen my coding skills, solve real-world problems, and prepare for interviews.
 You can find the code for each challenge in this repository.

 ## Table of Contents